 Essential oils are very safe.
-They have virtually no side effects, and are safe to use on children and pets, BUT you do need to know some general guidelines!
+They have virtually no side-effects, and are safe to use on children and pets, BUT you do need to know some general guidelines!

 Tip 1 – Dilute.

 Anytime I talk about using essential oils topically, I greatly stress the importance of diluting.
-Most oils you can use “neat,” which means you an apply them directly to your skin.
+Most oils you can use “neat,” which means you can apply them directly to your skin.
 But some people have sensitive skin, and there are some oils that are considered warm or even hot (oregano, cinnamon, cassia, black pepper, lemongrass, etc.).
 Diluting prevents skin irritation.

 Children and babies need a smaller amount than adults do.
 Generally 1-3 drops of an essential oil can service an adult.
 1 drop for a child and even less for a baby.
 Dilute that in a teaspoon for an adult and child and a tablespoon for a baby.